YinHK-gameDev/unity-learn/assets/models/Importing model/Avatar.md

 To create Avatar Mask:

-When import animation/model, in animation tab scroll down you can find Mask field.
+When **import animation/model**, in animation tab scroll down you can find Mask field.

 ![](./masks.png)